100+ Best Fundraising Ideas for Everyone in 2024

 72. Dine With Dogs

 Partner with local pet-friendly restaurants that will not only prepare a tasty dinner for the human attendees but food and treats for their animal companions too.
+Ask that the restaurant donate a percentage of the proceeds to your nonprofit!

 Make the dinner extra share-worthy by setting up napkins for the animals and serving their meals with as much attention as the human ones.